 - (2) The agency will accept the household's statement of these expenses unless the statement is questionable as defined in § 1.6.2 of this Part. - e.
 The excess shelter deduction - (1) Monthly shelter costs in excess of fifty percent (50%) of the household's income after all the above deductions have been allowed.
-Shelter costs include only the following: - (AA) A standard shelter expense estimate per household for all homeless households where all members are homeless and not receiving free shelter throughout the calendar month of one hundred seventy-ninety dollars and sixty-sixthirty cents (\$179.66190.30). - (i) All homeless households which incur or reasonably expect to incur shelter costs in a month shall be eligible for the estimate unless higher costs are claimed, at which point the household may use actual shelter costs rather than the estimate. - (ii) Homeless households which incur no shelter costs shall not be eligible for the standard estimate.
+Shelter costs include only the following: - (AA) A standard shelter expense estimate per household for all homeless households where all members are homeless and not receiving free shelter throughout the calendar month of one hundred fifty-six dollars and seventy-four cents (\$156.74) ending FY 2021 on September 30, 2021, one hundred fifty-nine dollars and seventy-three cents (\$159.73) beginning FY 2022 on October 1, 2021. - (i) All homeless households which incur or reasonably expect to incur shelter costs in a month shall be eligible for the estimate unless higher costs are claimed, at which point the household may use actual shelter costs rather than the estimate. - (ii) Homeless households which incur no shelter costs shall not be eligible for the standard estimate.
 A homeless household may not receive both the homeless shelter estimate and the SUA. - (BB) Continuing charges for the shelter occupied by the household, including rent, mortgage, or other continuing charges leading to the ownership of shelter, such as loan repayments for the purchase of a mobile home, including interest on such payments. - (i) Payments on second (2nd) mortgages and home equity loans are allowable shelter costs. - (ii) Payments on personal loans that are not secured by a lien on the property are not allowable costs even if the bank is listed as a beneficiary on the homeowner's insurance policy.